logo image

 How ATD Can Help

 ATD offers a variety of professional development resources for current and future CLOs.
-CTDO magazine is a premier resource for talent development executives.
-This publication provides insight on trends, hot topics, and best practices in talent development.
+We provide insight on trends, hot topics and best practices in talent development.
+For more information, please visit the following:

 The purpose of this toolkit is to provide a general overview of how learning functions are structured and the various templates and tools you and your team can use to help you decide what structure is right for your learning function.